vmware-tanzu/community-edition/docs/site/content/docs/latest/installation-planning.md

-This section provides descriptions of the components you can deploy.
+This section provides descriptions of the components you deploy.

 ## Management cluster description